lindesaysh/MRSea/README.md

 devtools::install_github("lindesaysh/MRSea", ref="stable")
 ```

-You can install the development version of inlabru from
+You can install the development version of MRSea from
 [GitHub](https://github.com/lindesaysh/MRSea) with:

 ``` r